 Realtor: Great, I will be happy to help.
 Do you know what your price range is?

 Client: We haven’t the slightest idea, can you help us figure it out?

-> Realtor: Absolutely, you’ll need to get a pre-approval.
-I suggest you contact Igor and Ivan at National Mortgage Web, they are experienced mortgage brokers and we’ll get you pre-approved quickly.
+Realtor: Absolutely, you’ll need to get a pre-approval.
+I suggest you contact Igor and Ivan at National Equity Lending, they are experienced mortgage brokers and we’ll get you pre-approved quickly.

-> Client: Sounds good, we’ll give them a call and touch base with you as soon as we know what we qualify for.
+Client: Sounds good, we’ll give them a call and touch base with you as soon as we know what we qualify for.